SeaQL/seaql.github.io/Blog/blog/2022-07-30-engineering.md

 tags: [news]
 ---

-It's hard to pin down the exact dates, but I think SeaQL.org was first setup in July 2020, a little over a year ago.
+It's hard to pin down the exact date, but I think SeaQL.org was setup in July 2020, a little over a year ago.
 Over the course of the year, SeaORM went from 0.1 to 0.9 and the number of users kept growing.
-I would like to outline our engineering approach in this blog post, and perhaps as a reference or guidance to the future maintainer of this project.
+I would like to outline our engineering process in this blog post, and perhaps it can serve as a reference or guidance to prospective contributors and the future maintainer of this project.

 In the open source world, the Benevolent Dictator for Life (BDL) model underpins a number of successful open source projects.
 That's not me!
 As a maintainer, I believe in an open, bottom-up, iterative and progressive approach.
 Let me explain each of these words and what they mean to me.